Skip to content

 In Britain, these two species are the most commonly seen in their natural habitats.

-Cormorants have long necks, webbed feet and can be identified by their glossy black feathers which they use to help them swim through water with ease as they hunt for food like fish or crustaceans.
+Cormorants have long necks and webbed feet and can be identified by their glossy black feathers, which they use to help them easily swim through water as they hunt for food like fish or crustaceans.

 Scientific classification:

-Northern storm petrels are one of the smallest seabirds, inhabiting oceans all over the world.
+Northern storm petrels are one of the smallest seabirds, inhabiting oceans worldwide.

-They have a unique ability to hover over water and pick planktonic crustaceans and small fish from the surface.
+They can hover over water and pick planktonic crustaceans and small fish from the surface.

-Northern storm petrels belong to the genus Hydrobates in family Hydrobatidae, part of Procellariiformes order.
+Northern storm petrels belong to the genus Hydrobates in the family Hydrobatidae, part of the Procellariiformes order.

-This species was once lumped with austral storm petrel but recent studies show that they weren't related closely which led them being split into two distinct species now.
+This species was once lumped with austral storm petrel, but recent studies show that they weren’t closely related, leading to them being split into two distinct species.

-These birds can be identified by their dark grey upperparts and wings along with white underparts when seen from afar while feeding on ocean's surface.
+These birds can be identified by their dark grey upperparts, wings, and white underparts when seen from afar while feeding on the ocean’s surface.

 Scientific classification: